THE MYSTICAL LENORMAND BY REGULA ELIZABETH FICHTER

 The deck illustrator, Urban Trosh, designed both of Fichter’s decks: The Mystical Lenormand and The Mystical Kipper.

-In addition to her decks, Fichter wrote a complete two-card combinations dictionary, also called Mystical Lenormand.
+In addition to her decks, Fichter wrote a complete two-card combinations dictionary, also called The Mystical Lenormand.
 Its cover design is exactly the same as on the card box: The Star card.

 Let’s explore Fichter’s Mystical Lenormand deck, Guidebook, and Book.